 If all the data you have stored is important, then a backup is imperative.
 All you need to do is clone the information onto another drive.

 Cloning can help you quickly transfer data stored on one disk to others, like migrating from an HDD to an SSD.

-If you’re cloning a disk that has Windows installed on it, it will transfer the OS without the need to reinstall.
+If you’re cloning a disk that has Windows installed on it, it will transfer the OS without the need to reinstall it.

 Both disk imaging and disk cloning will achieve the same objective in that they copy all of the contents of a hard drive.

-Neither of these processes involve copying or pasting.
+Neither of these processes involves copying or pasting.
 Doing that would only transfer the files, not the data used by the hard drive to find and access them.

 When you use a cloning program, you would create an identical copy of a hard drive onto another drive.
-The cloned drive is a fully operational drive and can replace the existing drive.
+The cloned drive is fully operational and can replace the existing drive.

 When you boot the cloned drive, all the information will be identical to that of the original drive at the time of cloning.
 So, if something bad happened to the original drive, the cloned one could be used in its place.

 This better represents the process of making a backup of the drive.
 Imaging creates a storage file of all of the data on the original drive.
 It also contains the information that is required to boot the system.